-We thank all of our team, contractors and consultants for their untiring efforts over the past year, and look forward to seeing the Company develop to the next stage.
+We would like to thank all of our team, contractors and consultants for their untiring efforts over the past year and look forward to seeing the Company develop to the next stage.

 "The reliability of exploration is based not on certainty but on a radical lack of certainty.
 That's the challenge and exciting part of this business"